aaazezeze1/BeSMART/README.md

 3. The library used for playing music (Sound Player) is made by Microsoft and used to be built in by default.
 However in Visual Studio 2022 the System.Media library has to be installed using the NuGet package manager.
 4. Newtonsoft.Json has to be installed or else te currency converter will not work.
+5. The video player is small.
+If the user wants to make it full screen then the user will have to click the video player twice.

 Note: After installing Newtonsoft.Json using NuGet, go to the project's solution and click Rebuild Solution.
 Once it's done, Newtonsoft can now be imported by typing using Newtonsoft.Json.Linq;